 Resource managers are exploring how to use active restoration interventions to mitigate reef degradation and promote recovery and resilience.

-The urgent motivation to sustain coral reefs has fueled a building momentum to restore and rebuild reefs, with increasing numbers of projects, research studies, and investments.
+The urgent motivation to sustain coral reefs has fueled momentum to restore and rebuild reefs, with increasing numbers of projects, research studies, and investments.
 However, coral reef restoration as a field is still in its infancy, with many projects and techniques remaining small-scale and experimental.
 As managers seek to invest in restoration activities, careful planning is required to improve the chances that restoration will be successful.
 The needed planning includes working with local experts, stakeholders, and decision-makers to determine how, when, and where restoration will be conducted, and how it can complement - rather than take away from – existing coral reef conservation and management strategies.

 opens in a new windowA Manager’s Guide to Coral Reef Restoration Planning and Design supports the needs of reef managers seeking to begin restoration or assess their current restoration program.
 The Guide is aimed at reef resource managers and conservationists, along with everyone who plans, implements, and monitors restoration activities.